CVE Tracking¶

 To generate Vulnerability objects you must run the Generate Vulnerabilities

-Job that is packaged as part of this plugin.
+Job that is packaged as part of this app.
 One Vulnerability object will be created for each unique combination of CVE/Software/Device and CVE/Software/Inventory Item.

 Note